zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/then-bulk-update.md

 ## Then Bulk Update with "One to Many" Relation

-The Dapper Plus ThenBulkUpdate method allow updating related items with a "One to Many" relation.
+The Dapper Plus ThenBulkUpdate method allows updating related items with a "One to Many" relation.

 ```csharp